langalex/couch_potato/README.md

 You MUST specificy the name of the database:

-    CouchPotato::Config.database_name = 'name of the db'
+    CouchPotato::Config.database_name = 'name_of_the_db'

-The server URL will default to http://localhost:5984/ unless specified with:
+The server URL will default to http://localhost:5984/ unless specified:

-    CouchPotato::Config.database_server = "http://example.com:5984/"
+    CouchPotato::Config.database_name = "http://example.com:5984/name_of_the_db"

 #### Using with Rails